Tampa Bay Buccaneers: Lovie Smith

+Dirk Koetter

 On January 15, 2016, Dirk Koetter was promoted from offensive coordinator to become the new head coach of the Tampa Bay Buccaneers.

-The teams' record sat at 3–5 following a blowout loss to the Falcons in a nationally televised Thursday Night Football matchup.
-Playoff chances grew increasingly more unlikely.
-However, following the loss, the Buccaneers rattled off five straight victories, the longest winning streak since the 2002 season.
-During the streak, the Buccaneers earned upset victories over the heavily favored Chiefs and Seahawks.
-The Buccaneers ended their 2016 season with a 9–7 record, but lost the NFC's sixth seed to the Lions due to tiebreakers.
+In 2016, Koetter won his first game as head coach, but the team's record slipped to 3–5 by week 9 after a 43–28 loss to Atlanta on Thursday Night Football.
+The Buccaneers rattled off five straight victories, their longest winning streak since 2002.
+They earned upset victories over the heavily favored Chiefs and Seahawks, but snapped the streak with late-season losses to both Dallas and New Orleans.
+The Buccaneers ended with a 9–7 record, but lost the NFC's sixth seed to the Lions due to tiebreakers.

 On March 9, 2017, the Buccaneers signed former Washington Redskins wide receiver DeSean Jackson, defensive tackle Chris Baker, former Cowboys safety J. J. Wilcox (traded to Pittsburgh Steelers), former New York Jets kicker Nick Folk, and veteran quarterback Ryan Fitzpatrick.

-They were hampered with poor performance and an early kicking situation, as they failed to improve or match their 9–7 record from the previous season.
-After a loss to the Lions, they were mathematically eliminated from the playoffs with a 4–9 record.
-The Bucs finished the season 5–11.
-This was their tenth consecutive season without a playoff appearance, with their last being in the 2007 season.
-Also, the Bucs finished last in the NFC South for the seventh time in nine seasons.
+The season got off to a 2–6 start with poor performance, especially in the kicking game.
+After a loss to the Lions in week 14, they were mathematically eliminated from the playoffs.
+Tampa Bay finished the season 5–11.
+This was their tenth consecutive season without a playoff appearance.
+Also, the Buccaneers finished last in the NFC South for the seventh time in nine seasons.